civican/legisinfo/44-1/bills/C-18/bill_text.md

 ### Section 51

-In relation to news content that is produced primarily for the Canadian news marketplace by a news outlet operated by an eligible news business and that is made available by a digital news intermediary, the operator of the intermediary is prohibited from acting in any way that
+**In the course of making available** news content that is produced primarily for the Canadian news marketplace by news **outlets** operated by eligible news **businesses**, the operator of a digital news intermediary **must not act** in any way that

-unjustly discriminates against the business;
+unjustly discriminates against **an eligible news** business;

 gives undue or unreasonable preference to any individual or entity, including itself; or

-subjects the business to an undue or unreasonable disadvantage.
+subjects **an eligible news** business to an undue or unreasonable disadvantage.

 ### Section 52

-An eligible news business or group of eligible news businesses may make a complaint to the Commission if the business or group has reasonable grounds to believe that an operator has, in relation to the business or a member of the group, contravened section `51`.
+  ****(1)**** An eligible news business or group of eligible news businesses may make a complaint to the Commission if the business or group has reasonable grounds to believe that an operator has, in relation to the business or a member of the group, contravened section `51`.

+  **(2)** In determining whether an operator has contravened section 51, the Commission may take into account any factor it considers appropriate, but it must take into account whether the conduct in question is

+    in the normal course of business for the operator;

+    retaliatory in nature; or

+    consistent with the purposes of this Act.

+  **(3)** If the Commission is of the opinion that a complaint under subsection (1) is frivolous, vexatious or not made in good faith, it may dismiss the complaint summarily.

 ## Provision of Information